petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-settings/changing-your-public-sites-settings.md

 Next, you'll restrict access to the site's key menus on your site.
 Disabling the Control Menu (the menu bar across the top of the screen) for users on your site also prevents access to the Site Menu on the left.

 By default, new members joining your site already won't have access to these menus because they won't have [roles with those permissions](https://learn.liferay.com/web/guest/w/dxp/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions).
-However, the Delectable Bonsai public site should still use this setting to carefully select which roles grant access to the menus.
+However, the public Clarity site should still use this setting to carefully select which roles grant access to the menus.

 1. While on the Site Configuration page, click *Menu Access* under Site Scope.